-There’s no getting around it—car accidents are dangerous.
+There’s no getting around it—Philadelphia auto accidents are dangerous.
 Not all car accidents, however, are created equal.
 Some are more dangerous and more prone to cause serious injuries.
 When you get behind the wheel in Pennsylvania, remember to follow the safety rules of the road and to drive defensively.
 Even the safest driver, however, may be involved in a collision.

 Side-impact crashes are also the most likely to come out of nowhere, as the other driver slams into you from the side.
 These accidents are more dangerous because they offer no crumple zone, such as the trunk in the back of the car or the hood in the front, to protect drivers or passengers.

 Side-impact crashes can lead serious injuries, including: